OtienoSharon15/ShaJumiaAnalysis/README.md

 # ShaJumiaAnalysis
-An analysis of Jumia's Discount Strategy
+An analysis of Jumia's Discount Strategy, and the insights from it.